yosinski/convnet_transfer/README.md

 $ ipython notebook
 ```

-Select the `transfer_plots.ipynb` notebook and execute the included code.
-Note that without modification,
+Select the `transfer_plots.ipynb` notebook and execute the included
-the code will load results from the saved log files included in this
+code.
+Note that without modification, the code will load results from
-repository.
-If you've run your own training and wish to plot those log
+the cached log files included in this repository.
+If you've run your
-files, change the paths in the "Load all the data" section to point to
+own training and wish to plot those log files, change the paths in the
-your log files instead.
+"Load all the data" section to point to your log files instead.

-Or, to skip all the work and just see the results, you can take a look at [this notebook with cached plots](http://nbviewer.ipython.org/url/yosinski.cs.cornell.edu/transfer_plots.ipynb).
+_Shortcut: to skip all the work and just see the results, take a look at [this notebook with cached plots](http://nbviewer.ipython.org/url/yosinski.cs.cornell.edu/transfer_plots.ipynb)._

 ## Questions?

 Please drop [me](http://yosinski.com/) a line if you have any questions!